akirosingh/awesome-climbing-web/README.md

 [Mountain Project Send Pyramid](https://chromewebstore.google.com/detail/mountain-project-send-pyr/fdnfbapicfkfkplchkelkecchbcniaie) - Chrome extension to view your send pyramid from Mountain Project ticks

+[theCrag](thecrag.com) - A collaborative climbing website for boulders and routes

 [8a.nu](https://www.8a.nu/) - An online ticklist and community for routes and boulders

 [8a.nu height](https://chromewebstore.google.com/detail/8anu-height/oialkklcgchchhobefifjfpgbkcnhhna) - A chrome extension that fills height information on routes and boulders